alexmorten/smag-mvp/README.md

 - [ ] create kafka topics and partitions automatically
 - [ ] use go migrate in go code to migrate db tables
 - [ ] use tor for scraping
-- [ ] use cockroach db as postgres replacement
-- [ ] use changestream handling from cockroach db
 - [ ] remove cropping from image processing pipeline
 - [ ] use targeted scraping instead of limitless loop
 - [ ] dont download pictures if internal picture url is set